 In search of a name

 When the fellowship of Mepi (see here) arrived on the North American continent via Alaska, they met more and more different communities and tribes.
 They provided healing to whom was in need and sometimes stayed many moons with them.
 The fellowship grew over the years into a large tribe of over 200 and received many requests on what their name was.
 They prefer not to choose one, for labeling would mean to restrict its meaning and significance.
 So the neighboring tribes at that time decided to call them Tribe of Rainbow Colors because of the many different people having all those different skin colors.
 Over time, other names were used to speak about them as well.
 One of the most used ones was “the rainbow people“, a name that still lives on in sacred (and some still secret) stories by the elder.

 Split of the tribe

 After the last battle, after the passing on of Mepi and Ilan and its celebration, the tribe fell apart in many small groups of about 5-7 each.
 These departed to all corners of the world.
-Mepi’s child (Mepi was over 8 moons pregnant when she passed on) was taken into care by Moapa.
+Mepi and Ilan’s child (Mepi was over 8 moons pregnant when she passed on) was taken into care by Moapa.
 Moapa left eastbound with a somewhat larger group of 30, specifically chosen for this journey.
 They traveled far, and eventually passed through what now is called Moapa Valley.
 Some of the group settled there, for the valley offered all nature’s wealth for a tribe to survive.
 Moapa separated from her group after some time and carried on westwards.